-3 takeaways from Miami baseball’s opening series
+Takeaways from Miami baseball’s opening series

-The 2018 college baseball season kicked off in Coral Gables this past weekend for No. 24 Miami.
+The 2018 college baseball season kicked off Feb.
+16 in Coral Gables for No. 24 Miami.
 The Hurricanes took two of three from the Rutgers Scarlet Knights at Mark Light Field.

-1. Orange and green fits Danny Reyes
+1. Orange and green fit Danny Reyes

 The former Florida Gator outfielder feasted on the Rutgers’ pitching staff in his first series at Miami.